JohnVonNeumann/dotfiles/README.md

 4.  ????
 5. Profit

+## Approaches to testing

+From my noob-perspective of testing, there are 4 types of testing:

+1. Unit testing - making sure small units (functions) do their job.

+> bats, bats-core

+2. Integration testing - making sure the units (functions) complete the process they were built to do as a team.

+> bats, bats-core

+3. Smoke testing - making sure that the thing runs through to completion without setting fires.

+> running the script in a controlled environment

+4. System testing - making sure that the thing actually did what you thought it did.

+> inspec

 ## Thoughts for times of implementation, not slightly-drunk planning

 *   Move all possible configurations into this repository, more than likely a slow process.
 *   Nerf the `setup.sh` script into something nicer, I haven't put my thought into this yet.
 Will get it eventually.
+*   Assess whether it would be more sensible to simply pull all configuration code into one repository ( both larry-wall and dotfiles ) and simply perform some OS identification to work out which ansible playbooks to run, as this would provide a much simpler method of testing/ensuring idempotency and whatnot is reached.

 ## Bits and pieces of thought as I've been writing recently